Microbiology and Infection Biology

 Cellular Parasitology, Bernhard-Nocht-Institut für Tropenmedizin (BNITM)

-Arbovirology, Bernhard-Nocht-Institut für Tropenmedizin (BNITM)
+Arbovirology and Entomology, Bernhard-Nocht-Institut für Tropenmedizin (BNITM)

 Molecular Entomology, Bernhard-Nocht-Institut für Tropenmedizin (BNITM)

-Viral Transformation, Heinrich-Pette-Institut, Leibniz-Institut für Experimentelle Virologie (HPI)
+Viral Transformation, Leibniz-Institut für Virologie (LIV)